pixel

 The fourth reason that I hear people suggest a 50/50 custody is unfortunately the least common.
-They have been 50/50 parents while they were together, and they both want to remain deeply involved in the child’s life.
+They have been 50/50 parents while they were together, and they both want to remain deeply involved in the child’s life, which is crucial for the child’s development and well-being.
 Some of the things that we look at to determine if the parents have been 50/50 parents while together are:

 • Who give the child a bath?